This post may contain affiliate links. For more information, please see our affiliate policy.

 Instructions

-- Cover and cool completely, about 30 minutes.
+- Stir in shallots.
+Remove from heat, cover, and cool completely, about 30 minutes.
 Store in brine in an airtight container for up to 1 week.

 Notes